Skip to content

 command = tool_input.get("command", "")

-if "pytest" not in command and "npm test" not in command:
+if "pytest" in command or "npm test" in command:

 exit_code = tool_response.get("exit_code")